 Identifying cases of perceived fraud, waste, or abuse: Booz Allen recently worked with a federal agency experimenting with Big Data analytics to identify cases of perceived fraud, waste, or abuse.
 Although they’re still figuring out the best ways to go about meeting that goal, they’ve found that the data they have available could work as a strong aid in fraud detection in healthcare.

 MIT Tech Review seems largely convinced that technology could fix medicine.
 Chris Bergstrom, WellDoc’s chief strategy and commercial article, remarked that Big Data in healthcare is like “one of the largest clinical trials in history.”
 It has the potential to completely change the face of healthcare as we know it.

 Whether you’re in healthcare or not, now is an exciting time to be alive.
 These innovative uses of Big Data are likely only the tip of the iceberg, and we can’t wait to see what’s next.

-No matter how you want to use Big Data, you're going to need a data centre capable of helping you store data and eventually crunch numbers.
-You could attempt to build a data centre yourself, or you could get on board with a company like Telx that can help you scale and grow through change.
+No matter how you want to use Big Data, you’re going to need a data center capable of helping you store data and eventually crunch numbers.
+You could attempt to build a data center yourself, or you could get on board with a company like Telx that can help you scale and grow through change.

 To learn more about how we can enable you to have success in this era of Big Data, reach out to us via the contact page of our site, or by Facebook or Twitter.